 Is Byte Covered Differently Than Braces or Invisalign?

-Note that this is a rapidly changing situation.
+If you have a different provider, your treatment still might be covered.
+This is a rapidly changing situation.
 Many insurers have recently updated or are currently updating their policy on coverage for home-based orthodontic treatment.
 We will continue to update this list as we learn about these changes.

 How Do I Find Out Whether I Have Coverage?